develtechmon/ROS2/UserGuide/ros2_humble_slam_nav2_simulation_techdiffbot.md

 `Move the robot` around the area and once you're done please `return the robot to its original initial position` in rviz2 at which point it start to move,

-in this case you should stop at `map` TF from frame from rviz.
-Then save the gazebo map into your `techdiffobt../config/world/`
+in this case you should stop at `map` and align it with `base_link` and `base_footprint` TF frame from rviz.
+This `TF` is referring to our original position.
+For your information, `map TF` will be fixed at one postion, while `odom TF` will jumping around.

+Next save the gazebo map into your `techdiffobt../config/world/` and name it as `my_block_world` and etc

 ## Step 5: Saved our SLAM Map